DeviceLink

 Developing an Intuitive Interface

 To provide a memorable first impression for DeviceLink users, we made sure that launching into the product was seamless.
 We decided to integrate DeviceLink into the Copia dashboard and intertwine it with the pre-existing Source Control experience.
-This way, users could manage their site assets and view the status of their job run history before entering into DeviceLink.
+This way, Providers and Enforcers had a cursory overview of their site activity, and Consumers had the freedom to manage their site assets and view the status of their job run history before even entering into DeviceLink.

 Clicking on a site would navigate a user into the DeviceLink product, where they could dive into their automation activity in more detail.

 Controls engineers are pressed for time and they just want to see their information clearly.
 We visualized all projects, devices, and agents for a given site as cards, with most fields based on MUI components.
-This enabled developers to implement the designs quickly and users to sift through and edit metadata efficiently.
+This enabled Copia's developers to implement designs quickly, and DeviceLink's users to sift through and edit metadata efficiently.

 In tandem with the agent cards, I designed a simple electron app that would run in the system tray of the local machine on the manufacturing network.
-This small app is crucial for managing agent setup and serves as a bridge between the local machine and the Copia server during project backups.
+This small app is crucial for Providers and Enforcers who are in charge of managing agent setup, and is especially relevant to Consumers who have to monitor the status of the local machine and the Copia server during project backups.

 Finally, jobs are the core feature of DeviceLink, as they enable advanced scheduling capabilities that are vital to the product's functionality.
 Scheduled jobs can be set to run at one of three intervals: